All Episodes

 Why?

-Because women can't vote, they can't drive.
+Because women can't vote.

-They've got they're told how to dress by men.
+They're told how to dress by men.

 They can't leave the house without a man's permission.